Leonid Kravchuk: Metamorphosis (1989–1991)

-With Ivashko's absence, both the office of First Secretary and the Chairmanship of the Rada were left unfilled, as he had held both roles.
+With Ivashko's absence, both the office of First Secretary and the chairmanship of the Rada were left unfilled, as he had held both roles.
 Kravchuk was appointed as Chairman of the Rada while conservative Stanislav Hurenko was appointed as First Secretary of the party.
 This partition between national communism and conservative, "imperial" communism (as termed by researchers Paul D'Anieri, Robert Kravchuk and Taras Kuzio) allowed for members of the CPU to choose which faction they favoured at a time when interest in activism was rising and fear of the state was decreasing.
-In spite of their differences, by the time Kravchuk and Hurenko were appointed their positions they both loathed Gorbachev; Hurenko saw him as responsible for the impending collapse of the Soviet system, while Kravchuk viewed him as attempting to maintain the Soviet Union as a singular state.
+In spite of their differences, by the time Kravchuk and Hurenko were appointed to their positions they both loathed Gorbachev; Hurenko saw him as responsible for the impending collapse of the Soviet system, while Kravchuk viewed him as attempting to maintain the Soviet Union as a singular state.
 Kravchuk was given increased powers shortly after his appointment, as Gorbachev abolished the leading role of the party in favour of granting formal authority to the Supreme Soviets.
 This abolition of the leading role of the party further weakened the already-demoralised CPU, allowing for Kravchuk to shepherd through support for the Declaration of State Sovereignty.

 By winter 1990–spring 1991, a formidable faction of national communists had emerged, led by Kravchuk.
 Nonetheless, Kravchuk continued to adjust his ideology as he felt necessary.
 He did not fully embrace Ukrainian nationalism in this time period and shifted towards conservatism in the winter of 1990–1991, during which the conservative communists were believed to be on the rise prior to the January Events.
 Eventually, by the spring of 1991, he had coopted the language and iconography of Rukh.
 At this point, Hurenko complained to the party that he "belonged only nominally to the party", an assessment shared by historian Andrew Wilson.